Printed from: http://braemoor.co.uk/chartreuse/aulpduseuil/habertdame.shtml on 06 Oct 2008

 You can make your way easily down into The Vestibule, and towards the 30 metre wide, 10 metre high entrance.
 This cave is impressive, and provided that you have adequate lighting, and there is no flowing water apparent, well worth a 30 minute visit.
 As in all caves, you do need to take care.
 Here, the entrance ledges are a little slippery, and there are some pools of water that need traversing around.
 The passages are also large, so you need to keep your bearings.
 However, you will find a map attached, which has been adapted from one made by Lancaster University Speleological Society in 1969.

 The main passage continues for a hundred metres to a junction in a large chamber.
 If you peer to the right, you will see daylight along the other passage from the entrance.
 Make a note.
 You can then follow a series of very large chambers for a further 100 metres before the passage starts to drop down a boulder slope into the main sump, after which the passage continues underwater.
-Make your way back carefully, to the junction of the two entrance passages, and take the left one this time.
+Make your way back carefully to the junction of the two entrance passages, and take the left one this time.
 The entrance Pillar is within 30 metres.
-There are other passages, totalling well over a kilometre in length, but these are dangerous and should be avoided.
+There are other passages, totalling well over a kilometre in length, but these are not for casual exploration and should be avoided.

 For the next half an hour, the path meanders its way up the cliff, from ledge to ledge.
 Some of this is a little exposed, but quite easy.
 Minor scrambles are assisted with iron work, and railings have been fixed along the more unnerving places.
 Eventually, you come to the Pas de la Mort itself - an ascent up a chimney assisted with chains, ladders, and iron rungs fastened into the rock.
 This follows the tree-lined rake which may be seen in the top left of the photograph.
 The whole section of path from the cave to the Pas de la Mort is good fun, and should be lingered over.

 Within 10 minutes or so, the path begins to open out to reach a pasture.
 A source is soon passed, as is the Habert de la Dame (1554 m).
-A few metres after that there is a junction just before the prairie is entered, with the Tour de Chartreuse heading down to the left.
+A few metres after that there is a junction just before the prairie is re-entered, with the Tour de Chartreuse heading down to the left.
 If you are short of time it is a useful and pleasant shortcut, rejoining the main route just before the reservoir mentioned below.
 We, however, keep straight on.

 For the next half hour the path wanders through the prairie, contouring above the Roche Blanche across which are some fine views.
 The path then drops into the vallon de Pratcel which follows the line of a prominent geological strike-slip fault crossing the massif.
 It is a lovely valley - flat-floored with cliffs rising on either side, and covered with forest intermingled with exquisite clearings and meadows.